developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 Device connection states:

 * **Never Connected –** filters devices that are registered but never connected to the server.
-* **Disconnected –** filters devices that have connected to the server but are no longer connected.
+* **Disconnected –** filters devices that have connected to the server but are no longer connected due to no communication with the server for approximately 12 minutes.
 <br>
 <!-- -->